wolfmanjm/RISC-V-RP2350-baremetal/README.md

-This is a collection of bare metal, assembly code only access to the risc-v on the RP2350 (pico2 or other)
+This is a collection of bare metal, hand coded assembly for the risc-v on the RP2350 (pico2 or other).

 This does not use any c code or the pico-sdk, although most of the registers accesses are gleaned from looking at how the pico-sdk accesses low level H/W.

-The code is in the src directory one header is in the top level directory (the interrupt numbers).
+The code is in the src directory, one header is in the top level directory (the interrupt numbers).

 The build is done using Rake and by looking at the Rakefile you can see how to